 - 1. IMO STCW minimum is not sufficient to operate in the modern fleet. - 2.
 Skill gaps and recommended measures are listed in Table 1. - 3.
 New skills and skills to be updated for occupation profiles are listed in Tables 4 and 5. - 4.
-We need to find solutions to the following obstacles: - a) From our analysis in D 1.2.2 Identification of Mismatches on a Structural Basis and D 1.2.3 Impact on occupational profiles, we have seen that seafarers are facing several challenges caused by the global drivers with the resulting challenges and measures, as outlined in the previous sections in this chapter. - b) Seafarers are also faced with a high number of courses in addition to the STCW mandatory minimum, with detailed competence requirements in the STCW code and in codes additional to STCW in IMO13.
-These training requirements are already in force and applies mostly to seafarers in service on certain ship types, carrying certain cargoes or sailing in specific regions.
+We need to find solutions to the following obstacles: - a.
+From our analysis in D 1.2.2 Identification of Mismatches on a Structural Basis and D 1.2.3 Impact on occupational profiles, we have seen that seafarers are facing several challenges caused by the global drivers with the resulting challenges and measures, as outlined in the previous sections in this chapter. - b.
+Seafarers are also faced with a high number of courses in addition to the STCW mandatory minimum, with detailed competence requirements in the STCW code and in codes additional to STCW in IMO14.
+These training requirements are already in force and applies mostly to seafarers in service on certain ship types, carrying certain cargoes or sailing in specific regions. - c.
+Finally, seafarers are required to complete a high number of trainings specified by the shipping industry itself, above and beyond IMO STCW, mostly related to the safety of the crew and the ship including cargo.